superduper-io/superduper/docs/hr/content/docs/walkthrough/ai_models.md

 # AI Models via `Model` and Descendants

-AI models may be wrapped and used in `superduperdb` by the `Model` class and descendants.
+AI models may be wrapped and used in `superduperdb` with the `Model` class and descendants.

 ### Creating AI Models in a Range of Frameworks